Workplace Spanish for Construction Projects

 As always, if you have any questions or would like to practice with someone before you need to use this vocabulary, try a free Spanish class with us!
 All of our teachers are native Spanish speakers, and they can help with your pronunciation, grammar, and cultural studies.
 Learn more about how our classes work here.
 Happy house-building!

-Would you like more workplace Spanish?
-Check these out!
+Interested in more workplace Spanish?
+Check out these posts!